Fincer/java-bookstore/README.md

 ![](images/page_helpdesk_front.png)

-_Help desk view for the bookstore: view and edit published books._
+_Help desk view for the bookstore: view and edit published books in a limited way.
+No edit access to price & publication information._

 ------------------------------